Filpill/blog-web/content/projects/2024-05-21-flight-tracking.md

 ---

 ## 🗺️ Summary
-This article will quickly show you the process of how I obtained the world airspace data using the OpenSky REST API and how I was able to visualise the data.
-But I will focus on North American airspace since it seems to be the region that captures the most aircraft.
+This article will quickly show you the process of obtaining airspace data using the OpenSky REST API and how I was able to visualise on a map.
+I will focus on North American airspace as it seems this region captures the highest volume of aircraft.

-> [Flight Tracking GitHub Project link](https://github.com/Filpill/flight_tracking) is here should you wish to peruse the scripts I've created and get some context of my commentary in this article.
+> The [Flight Tracking GitHub Project link](https://github.com/Filpill/flight_tracking) is here should you wish to examine my scripts and get some context for the commentary in this article.

-The totality of the airspace depends much maintenance of the OpenSky network.
+The totality of the airspace depends on the maintenance of the OpenSky network.
 The majority of the data is recorded via ADS-B receivers, which are distributed over the land mass.

 ![ADS-B Infographic](https://global.discourse-cdn.com/infiniteflight/original/4X/c/e/8/ce82d1b284d206ad24e395beaf56a63209fbee15.jpeg)

-I'm not too well acquainted with aircraft surveillance, but I presume we lose visibility of aircraft (in the data) flying over the sea or mountainous regions outside the range of ground stations.
-Otherwise it would be interesting to monitor the full flight path across the globe.
+Regarding aircraft surveillance, I presume we lose visibility of aircraft (in the data) outside the range of ground stations such as the sea or mountainous terrain.
+Otherwise it would've been interesting to monitor the full extent of flight paths across the globe.

-Aircraft also require a transponder to retrieve GPS data i.e. communicating between satellites and ground stations.
-Any flying aircraft with no transponder are not being captured in this view.
+Aircraft require a transponder to retrieve the GPS data i.e. communicating between satellites and ground stations.
+Any aircraft flying with no transponder are not captured in this view.

-I am sure there are more accurate flight data providers selling more accurate views and better coverage, but this is purely an illustrative exercise for curiosities sake.
+I am sure there are other flight data providers selling more accurate views and more reliable aircraft coverage, but this is purely an illustrative exercise for curiosities sake.

 ## 💬 Data Processing Commentary

-I'll go through details of my data collection, storing and processing.
+I'll go through details of my data collection, storage and processing.

-This was a fairly quick and dirty version, however, I still ensured a reasonable folder structure for storing the data.
+This was a fairly quick and dirty version, however, I still ensured a reasonable folder structure to manipulate the data in my workflow.

-Long-term we can look at dumping this info into database like SQLite or Postgres.
+Long-term we can look at dumping this info into a SQLite or Postgres database.

 ### 🖼️ Overall View
 The workflow looks something like this: